Royal Welsh

 By Major General Ross's 53 Welsh Division (now The Royal Welsh), to be exact.

-So next Ocober 27 (2019) the town will be celebrating the 75-th anniversary.
+So on Ocober 27 2024 the town celebrated the 80-th anniversary.

 Some of these old soldiers are fortunately fit enough to come over to commemorate, though they must be well over 90 by now.